allerin/doc/1-quiz.md

 * Add WebSockets to quiz
 * `picture`, `canvas` and download from Github repo
 * Center `picture`, `canvas` and tables
-* Teacher admin panel, File admin panel, Student panel
+* Admin panel, Auditor panel, Student panel
 * CAS login

 ##### `.quiz` file parser (Ruby)

-`doc/file-format.quiz` is an example of how a teacher might write a quiz.
+`file-format.quiz` is an example of how a teacher might write a quiz.

-`doc/file-format-data-structure-example.rb` is a hand written example of how the data structure could be.
+`file-format-data-structure-example.rb` is a hand written example of how the data structure could be.

-`doc/file-format-data-structure-example.ap` and `doc/file-format-data-structure-examfile-format-data-structure-example.pp` are output from `doc/file-format-data-structure-example.rb`.
+`file-format-data-structure-example.ap` and `file-format-data-structure-examfile-format-data-structure-example.pp` are output from `file-format-data-structure-example.rb`.

-`doc/file-format.md` gives hopefully a complete explanation of the file format.
+`file-format.md` gives hopefully a complete explanation of the file format.

 ##### Generate Bootstrap quiz (Ruby, Bootstrap)

-After a Ruby `.quiz` file parser have been written which can parse `doc/file-format.quiz` into a data structure, a Bootstrap quiz have to be generated.
+After a Ruby `.quiz` file parser have been written which can parse `file-format.quiz` into a data structure, a Bootstrap quiz have to be generated.
 This involves making a Bootstrap Ruby template and inserting the static content from the data structure, so the outcome is a html file which can be opened in a browser.

 The default Bootstrap widgets should be fine, but there should be a clear separation between questions.